marcoala/yyw_test/README.rst

 The name of the app is yyw_test and this will be internal module structure:

-yyw_test
+- yyw_test
     - common
     - integrations
         - openweathermap
     - citytemperature

-To avoid circular dependency every module can only import form a module above in the list, for `example` every module can import from common but common can't import from any module.
+To avoid circular dependency every module can only import form a module above in the list, for example every module can import from `common` but common can't import from any module.

 The module `openweathermap` will contain the integration with the external system but the module `citytemperature` will be agnostic on which external service is used, allowing to change service in the future.
-Nevertheless a complete separation of concern in this case could be a premature optimisation.
+Nevertheless a excessive abstraction in this case could be a premature optimisation.

 Frontend structure
 ------------------

 Only two component should be needed:

 - Search box with autocomplete (for the city)
 - temperature visualisation

 the stretch goals add two more components

 - temperature graph visualisation
 - data range selection